worldamazing/plan/docs/initiatives.md

+> [!IMPORTANT]
+> *This document is scheduled for a significant refresh and update.
+Key changes will include:*
+>
+> *   *Transitioning all references from the "Global Institution (GI)" to the more accurate **"Global Partnership (GP)."***
+> *   *Refining the language to consistently frame the Framework as an **objective, engineering blueprint for humanity**, rather than the subjective vision of a specific group.
+In other words, updating phrases like "our vision", "we will", etc, which makes it seem like this framework is not being run for and by the entirety of humanity.*

 > [!TIP]
 > *This section offers deeper insight into key initiatives of the World Amazing Plan.
 For a full walkthrough of the plan’s structure, vision, and path forward, see the [overview](/docs/overview.md).*

 # World Amazing Initiatives
 > The initiatives outlined in this document are not merely a list of ambitious projects.
 They represent the natural, creative, and collaborative outpouring of a humanity that has begun the foundational work of healing its shared historical distortions through the Global Discussion, **the foundational first step of the World Amazing Plan.**